SauveSolutions/presenters/README.md

 ----------
 Sauve Solutions also has developed a simple presenter framework for transforming data for display.
 This is being tidied up at present and will be added to this package shortly.

+FAQ
+---
+*The DateConverter trait uses an English locale date format (d/m/Y) how can I change this?* The simplest approach would be to derive your own Unpresenter class which overrides DateConverter::getDateFormat().
+It is expected in any non trivial application that the date format is an attribute of the User or a similar global setting.
+Then use your Unpresenter class as the base class of any other Unpresenters you create.

 Laravel 4.3
 ------------